DelazJ/QGIS-Documentation/docs/training_manual/online_resources/wms.rst

 that it's also possible to add features (such as the other vector layers you added before).
 Adding features from remote servers is possible by using a Web Feature Service (WFS).
 That's the topic of the next lesson.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |addWmsLayer| image:: /static/common/mActionAddWmsLayer.png
-   :width: 1.5em
-.. |dataSourceManager| image:: /static/common/mActionDataSourceManager.png
-   :width: 1.5em
-.. |majorUrbanName| replace:: Swellendam
-.. |search| image:: /static/common/search.png
-   :width: 1.5em
-.. |setProjection| image:: /static/common/mActionSetProjection.png
-   :width: 1.5em